botpress/botpress/docs/guide/docs/advanced/authentication.md

 #### Additional Security

-There are additional options that can be configured when using that authentication strategy.
-Please refer to the [configuration file for more informations](https://github.com/botpress/botpress/blob/master/src/bp/core/config/botpress.config.ts#L350) :
+There are additional options that can be configured when using this authentication strategy.
+Please refer to the [configuration file for more information](https://github.com/botpress/botpress/blob/master/src/bp/core/config/botpress.config.ts#L350) :

-- maxLoginAttempt: Max number of tries allowed before locking out the user
+- `maxLoginAttempt`: Max number of tries allowed before locking out the user
-- lockoutDuration: Account will be disabled for this amount of time when maxLoginAttempt is reached
+- `lockoutDuration`: Account will be disabled for this amount of time when `maxLoginAttempt` is reached
-- passwordExpiryDelay: Password will expire after this specified duration
+- `passwordExpiryDelay`: Password will expire after this specified duration
-- passwordMinLength: Minimum length for the user's password
+- `passwordMinLength`: Minimum length for the user's password
-- requireComplexPassword: Requires at least 1 characters of 3 category of characters
+- `requireComplexPassword`: Requires at least 1 character of 3 categories of characters

 #### Forgot your password?